Uptown Funk: Accolades

 "Uptown Funk" has received various awards and nominations following its commercial success.
 In 2015, the song won British Single of the Year at the Brit Awards, Best Pop at MelOn Music Awards and was one of the Top 10 Gold International Gold Songs at RTHK International Pop Poll Awards.
 The track also won BMI Pop Song of the Year at the BMI Awards, Song of the Year at Telehit Awards and Song of the Year at Soul Train Music Awards.
 It also received Soul Train nominations for The Ashford & Simpson Songwriter's Award and Best Collaboration.
 The single was nominated for Single of the Year and Collaboration of the Year at the 2015 American Music Awards, International Hit of the Year at the Danish GAFFA Awards and Best International Song at the Los Premios 40 Principales.
 It was also nominated for Best Collaboration and Centric Award at the BET Awards, Best Song and Best Collaboration at the MTV Europe Music Awards and Dancefloor Filler at the NME Awards.

 In 2016, "Uptown Funk" received Grammy awards for Record of the Year and Best Pop Duo/Group Performance at the 58th Grammy Awards.
 It also won International Work of the Year at the APRA Music Awards, Best Collaboration at the iHeartRadio Music Awards, while it was nominated for Song of the Year.
 The song was also nominated for Top Radio Song and Top Streaming Song (Video) at the Billboard Music Awards.
 "Uptown Funk " was inducted to the 2017 edition of the Guinness World Records for achieving the most weeks at number one on Billboard's Digital Song Sales chart.
+This record was later broken by "Despacito" (2017).
 In 2017, the track was one of the winners of Most Performed Songs at the ASCAP Pop Music Awards.
-This record was later broken by "Despacito" (2017).
-"Uptown Funk" is the fifth biggest song of all-time to have charted on the Billboard Hot 100.
+"Uptown Funk" is the fifth biggest song to have charted on the Billboard Hot 100.